shjlin/shjlin.github.io/_pages/cv.md

 Education
 ======
 * 2025.09 - 2028.06, **Master Student** in Department of Automation, Tsinghua University.
-* 2021.09 - 2025.06, **Undergrad Student** in the School of Artificial Intelligence, University of Chinese Academy of Sciences.
+* 2021.09 - 2025.06, **Undergrad Student** in the School of AI, University of Chinese Academy of Sciences.
-* 2024.01 - 2024.06, **Visiting Student** in Department of Computer Science and Engineering, Hong Kong University of Science and Technology.
+* 2024.01 - 2024.06, **Visiting Student** in Department of CSE, The Hong Kong University of Science and Technology.

 Work experience
 ======
-* 2022.07 - 2024.08: Research Assistant
+* 2022.07 - 2024.08: Research Assistant (Part-time, Remote)
-  * Software Engineering Institute, East China Normal University
+  * SEI, ECNU
   * Supervisor: Xian Wei, Research Professor

 * 2023.12 - 2025.04: Principal Investigator